There has yet to be a proper Fantastic Four movie that does the team justice.

 Two names that have come up repeatedly are real-life husband and wife duo John Krasinski and Emily Blunt, who have previously worked together on their horror franchise A Quiet Place.

-Many fans seem very keen for them to be cast as Reed Richards and Sue Storm, also known as Mr Fantastic and The Invisible Woman, but that doesn't look likely to happen at the time of writing.
+Many fans seem very keen for them to be cast as Reed Richards and Sue Storm, also known as Mr Fantastic and The Invisible Woman.

-In May 2021, Blunt told Howard Stern that she isn't even particularly interested in superhero movies as a genre.
+Blunt's casting is looking less likely, with the star telling Howard Stern back in May 2021 that she isn't even particularly interested in superhero movies as a genre.

 "That is fan-casting.
 No one has received a phone call," she said.
 "I don’t know if superhero movies are for me.
 They’re not up my alley.
 I don’t like them.
 I really don’t."